-Name: Roll Call: Date of Task: Course: Assessment Task: Reason for application (please tick): • illness or • misadventure Category from Student Assessment Booklet (please tick ONE selection from belo w): Extension to submit or complete an Assessment 1 rask  □ Prior knowledge of absence (due to a clash betwe en an Assessment Task and a nother School Activity) Absent on the day before an Assessment Task Absent from school on the day an Assessment Tag sk is due to be handed in $\hfill\square$ Absent from school on the day of an Assessment Task D Misadventure adversely affected performance du iring an Assessment Task (No te: An Illness / Misadventure Application MUST be commenced on the day of the Assessment Task.) $\hfill\square$ Sick during the completion of an Assessment Task <at (note:="" a="" medical="" of<="" school.="" th="">certificate MUST be obtained.)</at> certificate MUST be obtained.)
-Student statement (to be completed by the stude misadventure affected your performance or prevented act on performance: (Describe how illness or unforeseer
+Course: Assessment Task: Name: Roll Call: Date of Task: Course: Assessment Task:

+Reason for application (please tick): ' illness or ' misadventure

+Category from Student Assessment Booklet (please tick ONE selection from below):

+• Extension to submit or complete an Assessment Task

+□ Prior knowledge of absence (due to a clash between an Assessment Task and another School Activity)

+- Absent on the day before an Assessment Task - Absent from school on the day an Assessment Task is due to be handed in - Absent from school on the day of an Assessment Task - Misadventure adversely affected performance during an Assessment Task (Note: An Illness / Misadventure Application - MUST be commenced on the day of the Assessment Task.)

+• Sick during the completion of an Assessment Task at school.
+(Note: A medical certificate MUST be obtained.)

+Student statement (to be completed by the student) outlining details of impact on performance: (Describe how illness or unforeseen misadventure affected your performance or prevented your attendance)
-$\hfill\square$ I have attached evidence to support my application (please tick and complete 0 ONE selection fro om below):

-Independent Evidence of Illness:

-Section 1 of this Application form (see reverse) completed by Dr. Dated:

-In Medical Certificate (attached) completed by Dr Dated:

-Evidence of Misadventure:

-Section 2 of this Application form (see reverse) completed by

-Other (please describe): Dated:
+I have attached evidence to support my application (please tick and complete O NE selection from below): Independent Evidence of Illness: Section 1 of this Application form (see reverse) completed by Dr • Medical Certificate (attached) completed by Dr Evidence of Misadventure: • Section 2 of this Application form (see reverse) completed by • Other (please describe): Student Signature: Date: Parent Signature: Date: Head Teacher determination: • No loss of marks.

-Student Signature:

-Parent Signature: Date:

-Head Teacher determination: Do loss of marks.
 Extension granted.
-Assessment task to be submitted by:

-No loss of marks extension granted.
-Assessment task to be submitted by: No loss of marks for being absent on the day before an assessment task.

-No loss of marks.
-Organise with Head Teacher completion of original task on:

-□ No loss of marks.
-Organise with Head Teacher completion of substitute task on

-Assessment task to be reduced by% due to:

-An estimate to be awarded.

-A zero mark to be awarded.
+Assessment task to be submitted by: • No loss of marks for being absent on the day before an assessment task. • No loss of marks.
+Organise with Head Teacher completion of original task on: • No loss of marks.
+Organise with Head Teacher completion of substitute task on: • No loss of marks.
+Organise with Head Teacher completion of substitute task on: • Assessment task to be reduced by% due to: • An estimate to be awarded. • A zero mark to be awarded.
 Signature Head Teacher: Date: